 2. Set the bar for hiring as high as you possibly can

 In the early years, we took shortcuts to hire for roles that needed to be filled, opting for speed over quality.
 Eric Schmidt was right when he said A players hire A players and B Players higher B and C-level players.
+I wish I knew this before starting a business.
 Set the bar as high as you can and hold out for the right people.
 You will know when you find them (and be glad you waited).

 Net net, the hiring decisions you make will fuel the next wave of hires that get made by those you've brought in.
 This is the most effective way to scale the culture you want.